 Both parties should be aware of any circumstances that could lead to the termination of the contract.
 This includes not meeting performance metrics, violating company policies, or even external factors like budget cuts.
 Clarity on these points can offer a safety net for the employer and employee.

-Last but not least, the contract should address what happens once the contract period is over.
+Lastly, the contract should address what happens once the contract period is over.
 Will there be an option for a permanent position, or is the role strictly temporary?
 If there is an option for permanent placement, the terms under which this transition can occur should be clearly stated.

 Understanding these components can help new managers craft a fair and transparent agreement for both parties, allowing for a smoother transition from contract to permanent employment, should that be the desired outcome.